Any match where NicePeter and EpicLloyd are on the same side. There's something nice about seeing them working together.

 Dr. King is obviously very happy to be meeting Gandhi.
 He says he admires how he broke the British power, and even gives him a big hug during his last verse.
 Even if the feeling isn't mutual, it's still a sweet gesture.

-And, even though Gandhi doesn't feel happy meeting Dr. King, they still dance together at the end, indicating they're both actual friendly enemies.
+Even though Gandhi doesn't feel happy meeting Dr. King, he still cheers him on while dancing at the end, indicating they're both friendly enemies.

 In the third installment of Darth Vader Vs Adolf Hitler, Boba Fett joins in for 8 seconds (all of which were golden) before getting shot by Hitler.
 Not only was Vader actively enjoying Boba's rap, but shows visible anger when Hitler shoots Boba Fett, and seconds later, kills Hitler, mid-rant, as revenge.
 No carbonite freeze, no Rancor pit, he finally has had enough, and just straight up Darth Maul's him.

 Their video thanking the audience for all their support, to the point they got nominated for a Youtube music award!